It's Harvest Season! Learn How Your Favorite Wines Are Made!

 Wineries typically use machines known as de-stemmers and crushers to get this done.

 As we mentioned earlier, Adirondack Winery has its grapes shipped in from the Finger Lakes.
-We typically get about 100 tons of grapes (or 200,000 pounds!) shipped in – and sometimes more!
-And even though crushing and de-stemming the grapes is done by a machine, it still requires their team of winemakers and cellar helpers to work long days for several weeks in a row.
-The team is also responsible for sorting the grapes (separating the best grapes from the grapes considered unfit for winemaking).
+This year we will receive 160 tons - or 320,000 pounds!
+And even though crushing and de-stemming the grapes is done by a machine, it still requires our team of winemakers and cellar helpers to work long days for several weeks in a row.
+The team is also responsible for separating the best grapes from the grapes considered unfit for winemaking.

-The next steps vary based on which type of wine you are making, said Brad Casacci, our Associate Winemaker.
+The next steps vary based on which type of wine you are making, said Brad Casacci, Adirondack Winery's Winemaker.

 “White wine grapes are pressed to have their juices collected immediately after they have been crushed,” Casacci said.
 “Red wines are fermented first (the process where yeast converts sugars to alcohol) then pressed and that extra contact with the grape skins is what gives red wine its red color.”